Lindome

 Lindome (/sv/) is a civil parish and a locality situated in Mölndal Municipality, Västra Götaland County, Sweden with 13,830 inhabitants in the parish in 2009 (11,037 inhabitants in the locality in 2010).
 The Swedish comic creator Rune Andreasson was born in this small town 1925.

+Topography

+Lindome lies roughly 10–15 kilometres inland from the Swedish west coast and the Kattegat sea, with the coastal town of Kungsbacka located to the south.
+The proximity to the coast gives Lindome easy access to coastal landscapes while the locality itself is surrounded by forests, lakes, and agricultural land.